-A federal grand jury has indicted Dias Kadyrbayev and Azamat Tazhayakov, friends of Boston Marathon bombing defendant Dzhokhar Tsarnaev, for conspiracy to obstruct justice, obstruction of justice, and aiding and abetting.
+In August of 2013, a federal grand jury indicted Dias Kadyrbayev and Azamat Tazhayakov, friends of Boston Marathon bombing defendant Dzhokhar Tsarnaev, for conspiracy to obstruct justice, obstruction of justice, and aiding and abetting.
 The charges stem from the friends’ allegedly trying to get rid of evidence of Tsarnaev’s complicity in the April 15 bombing, which killed three people and injured over 200.
 A third friend, Robel Phillipos, faces federal charges of lying to investigators; the government alleges that he lied in saying that he didn’t remember going to Tsarnaev’s dormitory with Kadyrbayev and Tazhayakov the day that authorities released pictures of the bombing suspects.

 This article is about the crime of conspiracy.
 For more information on the three friends as accessories after the fact, see Accessories After the Fact in the Boston Marathon Bombing.